BFeng14/ActFound/README.md

 - For testing on other dataset (KIBA, Davis, FEP, fep_opls4, activity) using model trained on ChEMBL, please simple add "--expert_test test_domain_name". (fep_opls4 means that using the result of FEP+(OPLS4) for fine-tuning, and activity means ChEMBL-Activity)
 - For testing using other models (including ActFound(transfer), MAML, ProtoNet, TransferQSAR), please refer to learning_system/__init__.py, and change the MODEL_NAME.
 - To get better result, please run another inference using ActFound(transfer), and fusion the result of ActFound and ActFound(transfer) using fusion_result.py.
 The result on our paper utilzed both KNN_MAML and fusion method.
+- For inference on other datasources, please follow the code in "dataset/load_dataset.py" (for example read_FEP_SET), and load your dataset in "dataset/data_chemblbdb_Assay_reg.py".
 ```bash
 DATA_SOURCE="chembl"
 MODEL_DIR="path_to_load_model_checkpoint"